raadjoe/impact-sameAs-schema-matching/README.md

 # On the impact of sameAs on schema matching
-This repository contains all the Python scripts and data necessary to replicate our experiments of our paper "On the impact of sameAs on schema matching".
+This repository contains all the Python scripts and data necessary to replicate our experiments of our paper "On the impact of sameAs on schema matching" authored by [Joe Raad](http://joe-raad.com), [Erman Acar](https://research.vu.nl/en/persons/erman-acar), and [Stefan Schlobach](http://www.few.vu.nl/~schlobac/).

-With these experiments we aim at answering the two following research questions:
+### With these experiments we aim at answering the two following research questions:

 Q1.
 Does the inclusion of instance-level interlinks enhance instance-based schema alignments? (w and w/o considering the transitive closure of the class subsumption relation.)

 Q2.
 Is there a correlation between the quality of the instance-level interlinks and the quality of the resulting schema alignments?

-A number of external resources are necessary for replicating these experiments:
+### A number of external resources are necessary for replicating these experiments:

 > 1. Download the [LOD-a-lot dataset](http://lod-a-lot.lod.labs.vu.nl).